9970507/ML_for_multiple_property_prediction_of_DESs/README.md

-# Machine learning for predicting physicochemical properties of deep eutectic solvents
+# Machine learning for predicting multiple physicochemical properties of Type III/V deep eutectic solvents

 ## Overview

-This repository accompanies a study that establishes a systematic XGBoost-based machine learning framework for predicting six key physicochemical properties of Type III/V deep eutectic solvents (DESs): melting point, viscosity, density, heat capacity, electrical conductivity, and surface tension.
-In the paper, multiple molecular representations — explicit descriptors, Morgan fingerprints, ChemBERTa embeddings, MoLFormer embeddings, and their hybrid combinations — were systematically compared to identify the optimal feature strategy for each property.
-This repository provides the source code and data corresponding to the optimal representation identified for each property, along with SHAP-based interpretability analysis.
+This repository accompanies the study “Machine learning for predicting multiple physicochemical properties of Type III/V deep eutectic solvents using low-cost and interpretable molecular representations.”
+The study develops an XGBoost framework for predicting six physicochemical properties: melting point, viscosity, density, heat capacity, electrical conductivity, and refractive index.
+Four SMILES-derived molecular representations, including explicit descriptors, Morgan fingerprints, ChemBERTa embeddings, and MoLFormer embeddings, together with their hybrids, were compared under a strict “mixtures out” evaluation protocol.
+The final property-specific models use explicit descriptors for density, heat capacity, and electrical conductivity, and Morgan fingerprints for melting point, refractive index, and viscosity.
+This repository provides the datasets, source code, trained models, and SHAP analysis scripts corresponding to the final models.

 ## Repository Structure